Ojka91/element-core/README.md

 make run
 ```

-This will build the image setup a volume for hot reloading and setup a redis.
-All ready to work
+This will run docker compose building the image seting up a volume for hot reloading and seting up a redis.
+All ready to work!

 ### Other commands
 ```
-make test // run tests locally make build // install required packages locally
+make run-build // same as make run but forcing the docker compose building flag make test // run tests locally make build // install required packages locally
 ```